TOP 5 Madrid Food Markets | Taste the Tapas

 The restaurant is divided into several spaces.
 An indoor traditional restaurant, a bar area called the "chill" spot that serves drinks and snacks, and an outdoor rooftop.
 The rooftop terrace serves drinks and bites and is popular with locals and tourists alike for a gin and tonic with a view.

-If the weather is nice take a seat in the outdoor beer garden.
+If the weather is nice, grab a seat at the outdoor beer garden.

 One of the MOST TRADITIONAL Madrid Food Markets